oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q9: Staging Server Domain

-**Question:** The attacker did not bring tools manually.
-They downloaded utilities from external infrastructure they controlled.
-Multiple commands across the environment reference the same staging server.

-**Answer:** `sync.cloud-endpoint.net`
+I investigated tool download activity across the environment and identified that the attacker consistently referenced a staging server domain: sync.cloud-endpoint.net.

 **Query Used:**
 ```kusto